harvard/cloudJHub/Documentation/installation.md

 From IAM -> Roles -> Create New Role -> Select role type -> AWS Service Role: Amazon EC2 (Select) -> Attach Policy : jupyter_role ->
 Role Name: jupyter_role -> Create Role

-Write Down the ARN profile "arn:aws:iam::063463463463:instance-profile/jupyter_role" as it will be needed later to launch the cluster.
+Write Down the ARN profile **arn:aws:iam::063463463463:instance-profile/jupyter_role** as it will be needed later to launch the cluster.

 ### SSH Keys

 The ssh key will be used by the the machine that will launch the script to access and configure jupytehub manger(s).

-And it will be used by the cluster managers to access the users ipython notebook instances.
+It also will be used by the cluster managers to access the users ipython notebook instances.

 To create the key:

-AWS Console -> EC2 Dashbord -> Key Pairs -> Create Key Pair -> Key pair name: jupyter_key
+AWS Console -> EC2 Dashbord -> Key Pairs -> Create Key Pair -> Key pair name: **jupyter_key**

-Save the private key "jupyter_key.pem" and send it to the machine that will run the launch script to create jupyterhub manager(s).
+Save the private key **jupyter_key.pem** and send it to the machine that will run the launch script to create jupyterhub manager(s).

+change the permission of **jupyter_key.pem** to **0600**

 ### EC2 to launch Jupyterhub manager(s)

 Create EC2 instance in the a public subnet with "jupyter_role" role.
 This instance will be used to create jupyterhub cluster manager.

 User Amazon CentOS7 AMI or a recent ubuntu AMI.

 Assume the instance IP is : **54.224.174.155**

 Assume the user name to login to the instance is : ec2-user(default user on Amazon CentOS AMI)  or ubuntu(default user on ubuntu AMI )

 Note that : CentOS AMI is not tested.